Corey Hart (singer): Julie Masse, Corey Hart, Celine Dion and Jade

 In 1997, fellow Canadian Celine Dion released her Let's Talk About Love album, which featured the theme from the film Titanic, "My Heart Will Go On".
 Also on the album were two songs written and co-produced by Hart: the Canadian Top 40 hit "Miles to Go (Before I Sleep)" and "Where Is the Love".
-As documented in Dion's concert DVD Au cœur du stade, Dion's team reached out to Hart based on the recent success of Corey Hart in Canada and asked if he would write and produce for the songstress.
+As documented in Dion's concert DVD Au cœur du stade, Dion's team reached out to Hart based on the recent success of Corey Hart in Canada and asked if he would write and produce for her.
 He was also nominated for the Juno Award for Best Producer for the Dion tracks.
 Later in 1999 Hart performed live in the US for the first time since the late 1980s as Dion's guest in St. Louis, Missouri and Ft.
 Lauderdale, Florida.
 Hart collaborated with Dion again on "Prayer", from her 2002 CD A New Day Has Come.

 In 1998, Hart released a second album on Sony, Jade, featuring a duet with partner Masse on the Jean-Jacques Goldman song "Là-bas".
 The lead-off single "So Visible (Easy to Miss)" and follow-up release "Break the Chain" both charted in the Canadian Top 40, the singer gained yet another Juno Award nomination (for Best Male Vocalist of the Year) and Hart once again toured Canada in support of the album.
 After enjoying a comeback in Canada in the late 1990s, Hart again came to a personal crossroads.

 All I had ever wanted or known since I was a boy was to be creating music.
 But I couldn't continue to record or tour if I aspired to be a 24/7 father to our children.
 The two worlds simply collide.

 At the end of the millennium, Hart once again fell largely silent as he and Masse married and relocated to Nassau, Bahamas, to focus on raising their young family.
 He returned to Montreal in late 2002 for a two-night stand of concerts with the Montreal Symphony Orchestra, performing songs from Corey Hart and Jade as well as older hits to the accompaniment of the MSO.